fara-pug/fara-pug/index.md

 though.

-<a id="org7d9fcdf"></a>
+<a id="orgcc7b443"></a>

 ## Talking

-Unless you are a [Wildheart](#orgc542524) you can talk to your pets and /say or /shout whatever it is you want, and they won't listen.
-That is unless you are a [Cat Whisperer](#orgd9c5d1d) and have managed to recruit on of these marvels.
+Unless you are a [Wildheart](#org182e4ed) you can talk to your pets and /say or /shout whatever it is you want, and they won't listen.
+That is unless you are a [Cat Whisperer](#org96543db) and have managed to recruit one of these marvels.

 Normal people however can only talk to other people, and it's only the Mercs you've recruited into your party that will listen to and obey you.